OTRS/otrs.github.io/doc/manual/admin/7.0/en/_sources/content/ticket-settings.rst.txt

 This is the chapter *Ticket Settings*.

-Find here, an example of a :term:`ticket`.
+Find here an example of a :term:`ticket`.

 .. figure:: ticket-settings/images/ticket-settings-ticket-screen.png
    :alt: Ticket screen